Variable Inputs (Fair Value)

 The Fair Value Hierarchy

-• Level 2 Inputs: Inputs other than quoted prices that are observable, either directly or indirectly.
-This includes prices for *similar* assets, or prices in markets that are not active.
-Example: Corporate bonds that trade infrequently, valued based on similar bonds that traded recently.
+- Level 2 Inputs: These are inputs other than quoted prices included within Level 1 that are observable, either directly or indirectly.
+This includes quoted prices for *similar* assets in active markets, or prices for identical assets in markets that are not active.
+It also includes data like interest rates or yield curves that are observable at commonly quoted intervals.
+Example: A corporate bond that trades infrequently but is valued based on the known prices of other bonds with the same credit rating and maturity.

 Important Considerations for Investors